MicrosoftDocs/win32-pr.de-de/desktop-src/tablet/itabletcontextp-istopmosthook.md

 ---
 # <a name="itabletcontextpistopmosthook-method"></a>ITabletContextP::IsTopMostHook-Methode

-Gibt an, ob sich der Tablet-Kontext im obersten Hook befindet.
+Gibt an, ob sich der Tablet-Kontext am oberen Ende des Hooks befindet.

 ## <a name="syntax"></a>Syntax